-Provisional arrest may be terminated if, within a period of 20 days after the arrest, the requested authorities have not received any of the documents mentioned in the second paragraph of article 52.
+Article 50.
+Provisional arrest may be terminated if, within a period of 20 days after the arrest, the requested authorities have not received any of the documents mentioned in the second paragraph of article 48.

 Release shall not prejudice re-arrest and extradition if a request for extradition is received subsequently.

+- Article 51.
 Where supplementary information is essential to ensure that the conditions laid down in this Agreement are fulfilled, the requested State, when it feels that the omission can be rectified, shall advise the requesting State through the diplomatic channel before it refuses the request.
-A time-limit may be set by the requested State for the receipt of such information.

-If extradition is requested concurrently by more than one State, either for the same offence or for different offences, the requested State shall make its decision freely, having regard to all the circumstances and especially the possibility of subsequent extradition between the requesting States, the respective dates of the requests, the relative seriousness and the place of commission of the offences.

-Where there are grounds for extradition, all property which has been acquired as a result of the offence or may serve as evidence and is found at the time of his arrest in the possession of the person claimed, or is discovered subsequently, shall, upon demand of the requesting State, be confiscated and handed over to the authorities of that State.
+A time-limit may be set by the requested State for the receipt of such information. - Article 52.
+If extradition is requested concurrently by more than one State, either for the same offence or for different offences, the requested State shall make its decision freely, having regard to all the circumstances and especially the possibility of subsequent extradition between the requesting States, the respective dates of the requests, and the relative seriousness and the place of commission of the offences. - Article 53.
+Where there are grounds for extradition, all property which has been acquired as a result of the offence or may serve as evidence and is found at the time of his arrest in the possession of the person claimed, or is discovered subsequently, shall, at the request of the requesting State, be confiscated and handed over to the authorities of that State. - Article 54.
 The requested State shall inform the requesting State through the diplomatic channel of its decision with regard to extradition.

-Reasons shall be given for any complete or partial rejection.